imagegautam/imagegautam/README.md

 <!-- About Me Section -->
 ## About Me

 I'm Akriti Gautam, a Software Developer based in Sydney, Australia.
-With a Master's degree in Software Design and Development, I specialize in Java, .NET, JavaScript, and more.
+With a Master's degree major in Software Design and Development, I specialize in JavaScript, React, Node.js, MongoDB, MySQL, and Java.
 I excel in dynamic environments, from developing enterprise-level applications to supporting existing projects.

 <!-- Akriti's Stats -->
 ## Akriti's Stats